apache/doris/docs/en/docs/admin-manual/privilege-ldap/user-privilege.md

 5. Forget passwords

-	If you forget your password and cannot log in to Doris, you can add `skip_auth_check` in fe config so that logging to Doris without a password.
+	If you forget your password and cannot log in to Doris, you can add `skip_auth_check` in fe config so that logging to Doris without a password in localhost.

 	`skip_auth_check = true`